 3. On the Overview page, find Tenant ID under the Basic information section.

-5. Paste it into the Azure Tenant ID field in MontyCloud.
+4. Copy and paste the Tenant ID into the Azure Tenant ID option in MontyCloud.

 2. Service Principal ID

-Azure calls this the Application (client) ID.
-It is the same value MontyCloud calls the Service Principal ID.
+Azure terms this the Application (client) ID.
+It is the same value MontyCloud terms as the Service Principal ID.

 1. In the Azure Portal, go to Microsoft Entra ID.